Corfu - General advice and local customs

 - The first recorded cricket game in Corfu took place in 1823 between the British Garrison and the Royal Navy.
-Local Corfiots soon took up the game and two years later had formed two local sides to take on the British.
+The Corfiots soon took up the game, and a couple of years later had formed two local sides to take on the British.
 Cricket is now a very popular game on the island.
-A new ground at Kontokali Marina has been added to complement the original ground, The Esplanade at Corfu Town, which has been reduced in size to accommodate a car park.
-Cricket is still played there but is generally reserved for Colts matches.
+A new ground at Kontokali Marina has replaced the original ground on the Esplanade in Corfu Town, where only a rare exhibition match is played nowadays.
 Over 100 games are played each year, not only against touring sides but also between the various sides on the island such as Gymnastikos, Ergatikos, Byron and Feax.

 Studios and Apartments